rglara/rglara.github.io/_posts/2019-05-02-what-do-you-need-to-succeed.md

 ## Breakout Sessions

-My first breakout session at the conference was by Laura Hansen, who was speaking about The "F" word: failure.
+My first breakout session at the conference was by <a title="Laura on Twitter" href="https://twitter.com/FantasticFrau">Laura Hansen</a>, who was speaking about The "F" word: failure.
 Who hasn't had a failed project?
 I was curious on her spin.

 It started out with a dig on agile certification companies, where she posits that those companies are primarily in it for the money (which I respected, because I had a similar, yet reserved, opinion).
 Then she went into a retro, of sorts, on her failed project(s).
 Each point focused on a value of the <a title="Agile Manifesto" href="https://agilemanifesto.org">Agile Manifesto</a>.